salvadorc17/SoldiersGame/README.md

     OpenGL 3.0
     SDL2

+# Build

+Use Visual Studio 2017 or higher.
+Mono for Linux.
+Run SoldiersGame.sln to build

 # License
 This Source Code Form is subject to the terms of the GNU GPL v 2.0.
 If a copy of the GPL was not distributed with this file, You can obtain one at http://www.gnu.org/licenses/old-licenses/gpl-2.0.html/.